skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Creating local SLPs

 Now that we have our remote SLP created, we can configure the local SLP.
 The command syntax is the same, but this time, we are creating a Backup action followed by a Replication action in the SLP.
 This necessitates adding additional comma separated values to most of the options.
-For all the options, the structure is the same: the value for the first action for each option is the first comma separated value.
+For all those options, the structure is the same: the value for the first action for each option is the first comma separated value.
 The value for the second action is the second comma separated value etc. While it seems complicated, the hard part is actually getting the right option values for the each of the options that action requires, including when to use the ```__NA__``` tag.

 For the Backup action: